-A UN battle cry
+Daily Briefing: A UN battle cry

 Associated Press contributed reporting.

-This article originally appeared on USA TODAY: Daily Briefing; A UN battle cry
+This article originally appeared on USA TODAY: UN, Russia, Ukraine, Biden, Hunter Biden, DOJ, interest rates, inflation, Sergio Brown, Rihanna, Taylor Swift: Daily Briefing